SELECTED Publications

 Long-term stability of cortical population dynamics underlying consistent behavior

-Juan A. Gallego*, Matthew G. Perich*, Raeed H. Chowdhury, Sara A. Solla, Lee E. Miller.
+Juan A. Gallego*, Matthew G. Perich*, Raeed H. Chowdhury, Sara A. Solla, Lee E. Miller

 We show how the repeated execution of a given behaviour is associated with consistent “latent” neural population activity.
 This preserved activity allows building brain-computer interfaces that are stable for unprecedentedly long timespans –years, instead of weeks.